 Research objectives

-Our main purpose was to provide clinical, biochemical or echocardiographic clues in order to improve the early recognition of pediatric myocarditis at presentation in the emergency department.
+Our main purpose was to provide clinical, biochemical, or echocardiographic clues in order to improve the early recognition of pediatric myocarditis at presentation in the emergency department.
 Also, we sought to identify predictors for poor outcome in pediatric myocarditis in order to identify high-risk patients that will need a more intensive therapy and close follow-up.

 Research methods

 We carried out a retrospective cross-sectional single-center study.
 A total of 42 patients between 2008 and 2017 were enrolled.
 Patients were divided into two groups: poor outcome and no poor outcome.
 We delineated the clinical presentation of our patients with myocarditis.
-Also, different clinical and diagnostic tests’ variables were analyzed in order to find possible poor outcomes predictors.
+Also, different clinical and diagnostic test variables were analyzed in order to find possible poor outcome predictors.

 Research results

-The clinical presentation of pediatric myocarditis resulted heterogeneous, ranging from asymptomatic to cardiogenic shock cases.
-Of note, pediatric myocarditis clinical presentation can mimic to that of usually benign viral infections in children, overall in those younger patients that are not able to verbalize symptoms and debut as fulminant myocarditis.
-Conversely older patients use to present as acute coronary syndrome-like.
+The clinical presentation of pediatric myocarditis was heterogeneous, ranging from asymptomatic to cardiogenic shock cases.
+Of note, pediatric myocarditis clinical presentation can mimic benign viral infections in children, usually in those younger patients that are not able to verbalize symptoms and debut as fulminant myocarditis.
+Conversely older patients presented with acute coronary syndrome-like myocarditis.
 There was no single non-invasive diagnostic test that led to rule out or rule in the diagnosis of pediatric myocarditis.
-Cardiac magnetic resonance imaging (MRI) presented a high diagnostic accuracy.
-Nevertheless cardiac MRI resulted useful only for those older children with acute coronary syndrome-like presentation.
-Severe depressed LV systolic function (LVEF < 30%) on echocardiography was the only independent predictor for poor outcome (death, transplant or dilated cardiomyopathy).
-The presence of age < 2-year-old, a clinical course of more than 7 d from initial symptoms or N-terminal pro-brain natriuretic peptide (NT-proBNP) levels > 5000 pg/mL, was associated with a severe depressed LV systolic function (LVEF < 30%).
+Cardiac magnetic resonance imaging presented a high diagnostic accuracy, but was mostly useful only for older children with acute coronary syndrome-like presentation.
+Severe depressed left ventricle systolic function on echocardiography was the only independent predictor for poor outcome (death, transplant, or dilated cardiomyopathy).
+The presence of age < 2-years-old, a clinical course of more than 7 d from initial symptoms, or N-terminal pro-brain natriuretic peptide levels > 5000 pg/mL was associated with a severe depressed LV systolic function.

 Research conclusions

-A high grade of clinical suspicion is needed to make an early diagnosis of pediatric myocarditis, overall in infants who not verbalize well their symptoms.
-This clinical suspicion must to be used in combination with several findings of different non-invasive diagnostic tests in order to improve the prompt recognition of pediatric myocarditis.
+A high grade of clinical suspicion is needed to make an early diagnosis of pediatric myocarditis, especially in infants who cannot verbalize their symptoms.
+This clinical suspicion must be used in combination with several findings of different non-invasive diagnostic tests in order to improve the prompt recognition of pediatric myocarditis.
 This study provided some clinical pictures that can help clinicians in this context.
 Echocardiography is a reliable diagnostic tool for pediatric myocarditis.
 Patients that present with a severe depressed LV systolic function have a poor outcome.
-Age younger than 2 years, prolonged course of disease and higher NT-proBNP levels (> 5000 pg/mL) are predictors of poor outcome that could be useful even in centers where echocardiography is not available.
+Age younger than 2 years, prolonged course of disease, and higher N-terminal pro-brain natriuretic peptide levels are predictors of poor outcome that could be useful even in centers where echocardiography is not available.
 The combined use of these predictors can lead to an early detection of high-risk patients in order to initiate adequate treatment and monitoring.

 Research perspectives

 This article reflects the challenge to diagnose pediatric myocarditis.
-Future studies should prospectively collect multicentre data on epidemiology, clinical presentation, and diagnostic value of currently available diagnostic tools in children with myocarditis to establish clinically meaningful criteria for the diagnosis of myocarditis.
+Future studies should prospectively collect multicenter data on epidemiology, clinical presentation, and diagnostic value of currently available diagnostic tools in children with myocarditis to establish clinically meaningful criteria for the diagnosis of myocarditis.
 This will enhance the early recognition and subsequently the prognosis of these patients.

 REFERENCES